-If you want to learn more about Medicare Part D, you're in the right place.
-This page covers a broad range of topics, designed to help you learn everything you need to know about Medicare's private prescription drug plan option.
+If you’re new to Medicare or simply want to learn more about Medicare prescription drug plans, you’re in the right place.
+This page covers a broad range of topics that will help you learn everything you need to know about Medicare’s private prescription drug plan option, Medicare Part D.

 Let's start at the beginning.